Oil majors' interest in Argentina tests free-market reforms

 Rights for each exploration block would be awarded to the company that pledges the most investment, as laid out in the law, Garcia said.

-“Companies will be interested in studying something that has not been explored,” said Daniel Gerold of G&G Energy Consultants in Buenos Aires, who said the regional competition was unlikely to be an obstacle for Argentina.“I do not think the big players will have used up all their exploration capital in Mexico.”
+“Companies will be interested in studying something that has not been explored,” said Daniel Gerold of G&G Energy Consultants in Buenos Aires, who said the regional competition was unlikely to be an obstacle for Argentina.
+“I do not think the big players will have used up all their exploration capital in Mexico.”

 The majors would likely be most interested in the large Argentina Basin, the least explored of the three on offer, Bain’s Garcia said.